 Dehiscent jugular bulbs are present when the sigmoid plate between a high riding jugular bulb and the middle ear is absent, allowing the wall of the jugular bulb to bulge into the middle ear cavity.

-The Delphian node (prelaryngeal) along with paratracheal nodes, pretracheal nodes, perithyroidal nodes make up level VI and not routinely excised in radical neck dissection.
+The Delphian node (prelaryngeal) along with paratracheal nodes, pretracheal nodes, perithyroidal nodes make up level VI cervical lymph nodes, and is not routinely excised in radical neck dissections.
+It receives lymph from the thyroid and larynx.

 Dental (periapical) abscess is an acute infection of the periapical tissue around the root of the tooth.